 Greenwich Village has seen its fair share of architectural styles since the first structures were erected all the way back in the late 1700s.
 Now, two centuries later, the New York City neighborhood lovingly referred to as “the Village” is home to an eclectic collection of historic architecture that spans the years.
 Here are five types of homes you can expect to find while walking the streets of Greenwich Village.

-Taking after its late Victorian roots, Second Empire architecture resembles the Mansard architectural style made popular in the late 1800s.
+Taking after its late Victorian roots, Second Empire architecture resembles the Mansard architectural style made famous in the late 1800s.
 A perfect example of this style of architecture in Greenwich Village is Perry Street, which is a tree-shaded street in the heart of the Village.
 Perry Street is lined with numerous Second Empire brownstones complete with double-pitched Mansard roofs and beautiful dormer windows.
 The architectural style is also known for molded cornices that accent the roofline and elongated first-story windows with elaborate borders.

 Image via Flickr by David Goehring

 The Georgian Revival style is found throughout the streets of Greenwich Village.
-In fact, 27 Barrow St. is a great example of this style of architecture, which was popularized in the late 1700s as an offshoot of Italian Renaissance architecture from the 1500s.
-Georgian Revival architecture is known for its symmetry and centered appearance, which is obvious with the home on 27 Barrow St. The building’s façade has a centered entrance and vertically aligned windows.
+27 Barrow St. is an excellent example of this style of architecture, which was popularized in the late 1700s as an offshoot of Italian Renaissance architecture from the 1500s.
+Georgian Revival architecture is known for its symmetry and centered appearance, which is evident with the home on 27 Barrow St. The building’s façade has a central entrance and vertically aligned windows.
 Georgian Revival is also known for its hipped roofs and raised foundations, which the home also has.

 Image via Flickr by lin padgham

-Arguably one of the most popular architectural styles in the Village is Federal style, which is historically preserved on almost every street throughout the popular New York City neighborhood.
+Arguably one of the most famous architectural styles in the Village is Federal style, which is historically preserved on almost every street throughout the famous New York City neighborhood.
 The two-story homes on Grove Street show the Federal style in all its glory, with original brick façades dating back to the 1820s.
 Federal style architecture was a popular style in the late 1700s and early 1800s and takes after European trends of the same period.
 Typical features of Federal style architecture include small, semicircular entry porches, louvered shutters, and low-hanging hipped roofs.